reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 Then, click "Next", click "Next" again, enter "robot-arena" as the name of the project, and finally click "Finish".

-Congratulations, you have just created a Java project!
-Now, it's time to actually create some code!
+**Congratulations, you have just created a Java project!** Now, it's time to actually create some code!

 ## Level 1 - Hello World

 Let's start with the simplest possible program, the infamous "Hello World".

-The goal is to create a program that simply prints "Hello World" in a console.
+**The goal is to create a program that simply prints "Hello World" to a console.**

 In your fresh Java project, you should see the following folder structure on the left: